-Caused by the staphylococcus bacterium which is found normally on the skin, entry is via a wound as the bird lands and damages the foot pad.
-High perches have been blamed, but some lines of Polands may be predisposed to the infection and it may be passed on through the egg.
-The infected foot will fill with pus and become inflamed and painful and severe cases will rupture through the top of the foot.
+Caused by the staphylococcus bacterium, which is found normally on the skin, entry is via a wound as the bird lands and damages the footpad.
+High perches have been blamed, but some lines of Polands may be predisposed to the infection, and the bird may pass it on through the egg.
+The infected foot will fill with pus and become inflamed and painful, and severe cases will rupture through the top of the foot.

-Symptoms: Lameness, Inflamed hot foot, Abscess may form with a black scab on the foot pad.
+Lameness, inflamed, hot foot.
+An abscess may form with a black scab on the footpad.

 Remove the plug of pus and clean the hole out with an antiseptic wash and pack it with a sulphur product.
 Spray the cleaned area with an antiseptic wound wash.
 Securely bandage the area.
 Burn any residual matter.

-Prevention: Good sanitation is essential.
+Good sanitation is essential.
 Ensure perches are smooth and rounded and not too far from the floor.
-Do not breed from those parents that have suffered the condition as the infection may be transmissible through the egg.
+Do not breed from parents who have suffered the condition, as the infection may be transmitted through the egg.

 These are most often seen when a feather grows down into the eye, although other causes include pokes, scratches and insect bites in and around the area.

-Infections may also cause trauma for example sinusitis and mycoplasma where swollen tissue presses on the eyeball.
-Antibiotic eye drops are helpful although may be difficult to administer as the third eyelid (nictitating membrane) gets in the way and a wax based animal eye balm which can be prescribed by a vet is a better alternative.
+Infections may also cause trauma, for example, sinusitis and mycoplasma, where swollen tissue presses on the eyeball.
+Antibiotic eye drops are helpful, although they may be difficult to administer as the third eyelid (nictitating membrane) gets in the way.
+A wax-based animal eye balm that a vet can prescribe is a better alternative.

-An excess of ammonia in a house that has not been cleared out for a while will also cause eye problems as well as respiratory difficulties, which in turn can cause the cornea to become opaque.
-Certain strains of the Marek’s virus will also cause ‘grey eye’ and you should look to see if any other symptoms are present.
+An excess of ammonia in a house that has not been cleared out for a while will also cause eye problems and respiratory difficulties, which in turn can cause the cornea to become opaque.
+Certain strains of the Marek’s virus will also cause ‘grey eye’, and you should look to see if any other symptoms are present.

-A dark brown mite which lives on the body of the bird and is often referred to as Crest Mite in crested breeds such as Polands.
+A dark brown mite that lives on the bird’s body and is often referred to as Crest Mite in crested breeds such as Polands.

 Infested birds will scratch and may cause permanent damage to their eyes if the bird is particularly irritated by the mites.
-Unlike red mite, Crest mite can actually increase in numbers during cooler periods of the year making them a pest towards the beginning and end of the year, which is when the exhibition season is in full swing.
+Unlike red mites, Crest mites can actually increase in numbers during cooler periods of the year, making them a pest towards the beginning and end of the year, when the exhibition season is in full swing.

-You will notice the mites crawling across the skin of birds and these are usually the ones which will run up your arms when handling your chickens.
+You will notice the mites crawling across the skin of birds, and these are usually the ones that will run up your arms when handling your chickens.

-Birds will be depressed, pale in face comb and wattles.
+Birds will be depressed, pale in the face, comb and wattles.
 Egg production will be suppressed.
 Head scratching.
-Severe infestations can be lethal, brown mites are visible
+Severe infestations can be lethal; brown mites are visible

-The birds themselves should be dusted with a louse killer which should be applied in accordance with the directions for use, directly onto the birds and in particular with crested breeds a small amount should be applied into the ear canal with a cotton bud as the mites will hide here and soon multiply.
+It would help if you dusted the birds themselves with a louse killer which should be applied following the directions for use, directly onto the birds and in particular with crested breeds; a small amount should be applied into the ear canal with a cotton bud as the mites will hide here and soon multiply.
 Reapply within five to seven days.

-Prevention: Reduce access by wild birds as this is the main vector.
-Powder exhibition birds before and after a show.
-If you have taped up crests prior to exhibition, take them down and check every 4-5 days.
+Reduce access by wild birds as this is the main vector—powder exhibition birds before and after a show.
+If you have taped up crests before an exhibition, take them down and check every 4-5 days.